Impact of the COVID-19 pandemic on sports: 2020–21 FIS Cross-Country World Cup

 The Swedish Ski Association elected not to send a full squad of skiers and support staff for the first round of the 2020–21 FIS Cross-Country World Cup in Rukatunturi, Finland, 27–29 November.

 The second round of the World Cup, to be held in Lillehammer, Norway, 4–6 December, was postponed on 12 November, due to the current status of COVID-19 prevention measures, with a new date to be announced later.

-On 1 December, the Norwegian Ski Federation (NSF) announced that they would not send any skiers to take part in the World Cup events in Davos, Switzerland, and Dresden, Germany, in December, and possibly not take part in the Tour de Ski, which is planned to begin on 1 January 2021.
+On 1 December, the Norwegian Ski Federation (NSF) announced that they would not send any skiers to take part in the World Cup events in Davos, Switzerland, and Dresden, Germany, in December, and possibly not take part in the Tour de Ski, which was planned to begin on 1 January 2021.
 Espen Bjervig, manager of the NSF's cross-country section said the decision was based on "the risk of travelling, we have experienced that keeping distance and avoiding close contact in the World Cup arena is more demanding than we first assumed", and that "endurance athletes have their lungs as a tool, and we do not know the after-effects of COVID-19.
 Therefore, we must take precautions".

 On 2 December, the Swedish Ski Association and the Finnish Ski Association announced that they would mirror Norway's decision, and not send any skiers to the events in Davos and Dresden.
 International Ski Federation (FIS) marketing director Jürg Capol was critical of the three countries pulling out of the events and said "We need solidarity.
 If it's not given it's going to be hard to find (competition) arrangers in the future", and added that "Of course all nations must make their own decisions.
 The problem is not that they can not get to the competitions, but that they themselves have chosen not to go there".

 On 4 December, the FIS cancelled the World Cup races in Beijing, China, citing travel restrictions amid the coronavirus pandemic, "including a current mandatory 14-day quarantine for all international visitors" in China.
 The races were supposed to be held 19–21 March, and would have acted as a dress rehearsal for the upcoming 2022 Winter Olympics in Beijing.
 The FIS said they would be looking for a replacement host for the races.

 On 9 December, the NSF announced that it would not send any skiers to take part in the 2021 Tour de Ski.

 2021 FIS Nordic World Ski Championships

-The 2021 FIS Nordic World Ski Championships, from 22 February to 7 March, in Oberstdorf, Germany, are planned to go ahead as scheduled.
-The organiser has set a limit of two thousand spectators around the cross-country trails.
+The 2021 FIS Nordic World Ski Championships, from 22 February to 7 March, in Oberstdorf, Germany, were planned to go ahead as scheduled.
+The organiser set a limit of two thousand spectators around the cross-country trails.